gondekbogna/electronic_business/README.md

 Project from electronic business on fifth semester of Computer Science on Gdansk University of Technology.

 ## Installation
+**Please make your fork of a project and copy the project url from your own fork!**
 ```cmd
 git clone [project url] [project directory]
 sudo chmod +777 [project directory]